How to Drop a Pumping Session Without Losing Milk Supply: Complete Guide for Nursing Moms

 • Risks: Higher chance of painful engorgement, clogged ducts, or temporary supply dip

-• Success tip: Have cabbage leaves and ice packs ready for any discomfort
+• Success tip: Have cabbage leaves and ice packs ready for any discomfort.
+If finding the right breastfeeding balance seems challenging, seek advice from a lactation consultant.

 Method 2: Gradually Reducing Time (3-5 Days)

 This method involves shortening your target pumping session by 5 minutes each day while redistributing those minutes across your remaining pumps.
-Your body gets clear signals to slowly reduce production at that specific time while maintaining overall stimulation.
+This gradual decrease is central to avoiding clogged ducts and nipple trauma.
+Your body gets clear signals to slowly express less at that specific time while maintaining overall stimulation.

 • Day 1: Reduce target session to 15 minutes, add 1 minute to each other session